senocular/senocular.github.com/articles/js_implementing_for_loops.md

 With one simple change to the previous loop, changing the `var` to `let` in the initialization, we'll see some fairly substantial changes to our implementation.

+The implementation using `let` will be for the following loop:

 ```javascript
 for (let i = 0; i < 3; i++) {
   console.log(i)
 }
 ```

-This loop produces the same output as the respective `var` version:
+When run this loop produces the same output as the previous `var` version:

 ```
 0